 Zucchini Baked Oatmeal

-Zucchini baked oatmeal is easy to make and great for breakfast or a healthy snack.
-This filling baked zucchini oatmeal will become a go-to meal for you to make, especially when zucchini are in abundance at the end of summer!
+Zucchini baked oatmeal is easy to make and great for breakfast or a filling snack.
+This baked zucchini oatmeal will become a go-to meal for you to make, especially when zucchini are in abundance at the end of summer!
 Sneak in veggies for breakfast with this zucchini bread oatmeal bake and watch it disappear!

 Zucchini baked oatmeal in a white casserole dish with pecans and zucchini in the background.